Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Covers

 Similarly, the relation $\eqbCk$ can be characterised in terms of the back-and-forth game $\G$, or equivalently in terms of back-and-forth systems. \begin{prop} Consider a resource-indexed arboreal cover of $\E$ by $\C$, and assume that $\E$ admits binary products.
 The following statements are equivalent for all objects $a,b$ of $\E$: \begin{enumerate}[label=(\arabic*)] \item $a \eqbCk b$. \item $R_k a$ and $R_k b$ are back-and-forth equivalent. \item Duplicator has a winning strategy in the game $\G(R_k a,R_k b)$. \end{enumerate} \end{prop} \begin{proof} This follows directly from Theorems~\ref{th:bisimilar-iff-strong-back-forth} and~\ref{th:gamesiffbisim}, and Proposition~\ref{p:C_k-arboreal}. \end{proof}

 What do these notions mean in Example~\ref{indarbcovex}?
-For each of our three types of model comparison game, there are corresponding fragments $\Lk$ of first-order logic \emph{without} equality\footnote{In Section~\ref{s:arb-adj}, we will see how to capture fragments of first-order logic \emph{with} equality in the framework of arboreal categories.
-This is especially relevant for the fragments $\Lk$ and $\SELk$, while $\ELk$ and $\Lck$ often turn out to have the same expressive power as their equality-free fragments.} \cite{Libkin2004,blackburn2002modal}: \begin{itemize} \item For Ehrenfeucht-\Fraisse~games, $\Lk$ is the fragment of quantifier-rank at most $k$. \item For pebble games, $\Lk$ is the $k$-variable fragment. \item For bisimulation games, $\Lk$ is the modal fragment with modal depth at most $k$. \end{itemize} In each case, we write $\SELk$ for the existential fragment of $\Lk$, $\ELk$ for the existential positive fragment of $\Lk$, and $\Lck$ for the extension of $\Lk$ with counting quantifiers \cite{Libkin2004}.
+This can be explained by invoking a number of known results from the literature.
+For each of our three types of model comparison game, there are corresponding fragments $\Lk$ of (infinitary) first-order logic \emph{without} equality\footnote{In Section~\ref{s:arb-adj}, we will see how to capture fragments of first-order logic \emph{with} equality in the framework of arboreal categories.
+This is especially relevant for the fragments $\Lk$ and $\SELk$, while $\ELk$ and $\Lck$ often turn out to have the same expressive power as their equality-free fragments.} \cite{Libkin2004,blackburn2002modal}: \begin{itemize} \item For Ehrenfeucht-\Fraisse~games, $\Lk$ is the fragment of quantifier rank at most $k$. \item For pebble games, $\Lk$ is the $k$-variable fragment. \item For bisimulation games, $\Lk$ is the modal fragment with modal depth at most $k$. \end{itemize} In each case, we write $\ELk$ for the existential positive fragment of $\Lk$, and $\Lck$ for the extension of $\Lk$ with counting quantifiers \cite{Libkin2004}.
 For each logic $\LL$, there is the usual equivalence on $\sg$-structures: $\As \eqL \Bs$ if and only if, for all $\vphi$ in $\LL$, $\As \models \vphi \IFF \Bs \models \vphi$.